The Atiyah-Patodi-Singer index theorem for Dirac operators over C*-algebras: Introduction

 In noncommutative geometry a compact space $X$ is generalized by a unital $C^*$-algebra $\A$.
 By applying a noncommutative concept to the commutative $C^*$-algebra $\A=C(X)$ one recovers its classical counterpart.
 An $\A$-vector bundle on a Riemannian manifold $M$ is a locally trivial bundle of projective $\A$-modules.
 Its classical counterpart is a (complex) vector bundle on $M\times X$.
 Thus the index theory of a Dirac operator on $M$ twisted by an $\A$-vector bundle is a variant of family index theory, where the base space, encoded by $\A$, is noncommutative.
 If $\A=C(X)$, one obtains a Dirac operator on $M$ twisted by a vector bundle on $M\times X$, which we can consider as a vertical operator on the fiber bundle $M \times X \to X$.
 In the realm of family index theory this situation is particularly simple since the fiber bundle is trivial and the metric on $M$ does not depend on the parameter.

-Using this correspondence the superconnection formalism has been applied Dirac operators over $C^*$-algebras in \cite{lo1}\cite{lo2}.
-For the construction of a Bismut superconnection one needs that $X$ is a smooth manifold.
+Modelled on the family case, the superconnection formalism has been applied Dirac operators over $C^*$-algebras in \cite{lo1}\cite{lo2}.
+In the classical case, for the construction of a Bismut superconnection one needs that $X$ is a smooth manifold.
 In the noncommutative case this is encoded in the choice of a projective system of Banach algebras $(\A_i)_{i \in \bbbn_0}$ with $\A_0=\A$, and with injective structure maps whose images are closed under holomorphic functional calculus.
-By using the de Rham homology for algebras and the Chern character as defined in \cite{kar} from the $K$-theory of $\A$ to the de Rham homology of the projective limit $\Ai$ (which is assumed to be dense in $\A$) one can formulate for closed $M$ an index theorem for Dirac operators twisted by $\A$-vector bundles in analogy to the Atiyah-Singer family index theorem.
-One gets numbers from the index theorem by pairing the de Rham homology classes with reduced cyclic cocycles.
+By using the de Rham homology for algebras and the Chern character as defined in \cite{kar} from the $K$-theory of $\A$ to the de Rham homology of the projective limit $\Ai$ (which is assumed to be dense in $\A$) one can formulate for closed $M$ an index theorem for Dirac operators twisted by $\A$-vector bundles in analogy to the Atiyah--Singer family index theorem.
+One gets numerical invariants from the index theorem by pairing the de Rham homology classes with reduced cyclic cocycles.

-By results of Lott \cite{lo2} the theorem can be proven by adapting the superconnection proof of Bismut, as given in \cite{bgv}: While the construction of the heat semigroup is completely analogous to the construction in \cite{bgv}, the main difficulty lies in the study of the large time limit of the heat semigroup.
-In the classical case the exponential decay of the heat semigroup on the complement of the kernel of the Dirac operator can be proven using the positivity of the Dirac operator on Hilbert space of $L^2$-sections.
+By results of Lott \cite{lo2} the Atiyah--Singer index theorem for Dirac operators over $C^*$-algebras can be proven by adapting the superconnection proof of Bismut, as given in \cite{bgv}.
+While the construction of the heat semigroup is completely analogous to the construction in \cite{bgv}, the main difficulty lies in the study of the large time limit of the heat semigroup.
+In the classical case, where the Dirac operator is a selfadjoint operator on a Hilbert space of $L^2$-sections, the exponential decay of the heat semigroup on the complement of the kernel of the Dirac operator can be proven using the positivity of the square of the Dirac operator on the complement.
 Here however we deal with Banach spaces, namely subspaces of the $\A_i$-module $L^2(M,\A_i)^n$.
-The crucial ingredient is a result in \cite[\S 6]{lo2}, which relates the spectrum of an operator with integral kernel in $\C(M \times M,\A_i)$ on $L^2(M,\A_i)$ to the spectrum of the corresponding operator on the Hilbert $\A$-module $L^2(M,\A)$.
+The crucial ingredient for the proof of the large time asymptotics is a result in \cite[\S 6]{lo2}, which relates the spectrum of an operator with integral kernel in $\C(M \times M,\A_i)$ on $L^2(M,\A_i)$ to the spectrum of the corresponding operator on the Hilbert $\A$-module $L^2(M,\A)$.
 Then one uses that the spectrum of a holomorphic semigroup gives information on its large time behaviour.